ericvel/explore-lca/README.md

 Create a copy of *.env.sample* and rename it to *.env*.
 Replace the placeholder values with values from your MySQL database and Firebase project.

-Run the React App and the Node server at the same
+Run the React App and the Node server at the same time
 ```
 npm run dev
 ```